Ergon-moe/Bitcoin-Static/doc/json-rpc/gettransaction.md

 ```
 {
-  "amount" : x.xxx,        (numeric) The transaction amount in BCH
+  "amount" : x.xxx,        (numeric) The transaction amount in ERG
-  "fee": x.xxx,            (numeric) The amount of the fee in BCH.
+  "fee": x.xxx,            (numeric) The amount of the fee in ERG.
 This is negative and only available for the
                               'send' category of transactions.
   "confirmations" : n,     (numeric) The number of confirmations
   "blockhash" : "hash",  (string) The block hash